A-kly/School-Vault/PSYCH 239/Week 1 - Definitions, History, & Theoretical Perspectives.md

 - Failure to recognize cultural differences can lead to inadequate and inappropriate treatment.
 ## Context
 - Definition of abnormal behaviour depends a lot on context.
-	- Shirtless with body paint at sports gave vs. at church
+	- Shirtless with body paint at sports game vs. at church
 # Why study it?
 - Affects everyone in one way or another
 - When abnormal behaviour involves a disturbance in functioning and behaviour, they are classified as **psychological disorders**